All Products

 Note

 • The specified vSwitches must be deployed in the zones supported by the ALB instance and deployed in the same VPC as the cluster.
-For more information about regions and zones supported by ALB, refer to Regions and zones in which ALB is available.
+For more information about regions and zones supported by ALB, refer to Regions and zones.

 • ALB supports multi-zone deployment.
 If the current region supports two or more zones, select vSwitches in at least two zones to ensure high availability.